joarreola/ETAMessages/README.md

     - Remove print lines.
     - Don't update pin, display, or mapView in pollRemote().
 Do instead in getEtaDistance().
+    - Undo previous.
+Do UI updates in pollRemote().

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and